ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 >
 > **Challenge:** Install [obistools](https://github.com/iobis/obistools) and [Hmisc](https://cran.r-project.org/web/packages/Hmisc/Hmisc.pdf) R packages.
 Then, perform the following minimal quality assurance and control checks: i) run a diagnostics report for the data quality, ii) ensure the data is in the correct structure, iii) plot the occurrences in a map, and iv) determine whether reported depths are accurate.
 >
 > * Note from Tim: Do we want participants to do this with their own dataset?
 Or do we want to create an easy dataset to work with or link to dataset?
+[Enrique]: I suggest participants use a provided dataset with a few errors, e.g. occurrences on land or outside geographic range (wrong coordinates).
 >
 > > ## Solution
 > > ```